nebbles/DE3-ROB1-CHESS/docs/source/operating.rst

 Using Franka without ROS
 ========================

 .. note:: **This method is deprecated**.
-It is now recommended you use ROS to control the Arm using a Python publisher.
-It is best you stick with the method detailed above.
+It is now recommended you use ROS to control the Arm using a Python publisher, such as the way described above.

 Setting Permissions
 -------------------